 Children with type 1 diabetes often need lots of attention from their parents & not seldom siblings (who don’t have diabetes) might feel somewhat in the “shadow” in these families.

-Family Diabetes Sport Camps will take place in June each year (the first opportunity will be June, 2019) in the same place as the KRKA Ultra Challenge is taking place: Skradin in Croatia.
+Diabetes Sport Camp will take place in June each year (the first opportunity will be June, 2020) in the same place as the KRKA Ultra Challenge is taking place: Skradin in Croatia.
 Here are excellent conditions for a really cool week filled with activities for all kinds of interests!

-We work with Sport Camp on everything that has to do with Family Diabetes Sport Camp; from planning, bookings & administration to the actual implementation.
-Sport Camp is based in Sweden with +17 years of experience in organizing camps for children & teenagers, both in Sweden & Europe, of which diabetes camps are an recurring annual event.
+We work with an experienced organizer on everything that has to do with Diabetes Sport Camp; from planning, bookings & administration to the actual implementation.
+The Swedish organizer has many years of experience in organizing camps for children & teenagers, both in Sweden & Europe, of which diabetes camps are an recurring annual event.

 BARNDIABETESFONDEN – THE SWEDISH CHILD DIABETES FOUNDATION